JvanKatwijk/qt-dab/README.md

 	While there are dozens of configuration options, take note of the following ones:

-	for devices "pluto", "pluto-rxtx" and "soapy" software should have been installed, so leave them commented out when not available.
+	for "soapy" software should have
-	Note that "pluto-2" can be compiled in: when the device is selected, it will (try to) read in the functions of the device library.
+	been installed, so leave them commented out when not available.
-	For other devices, e.g. sdrplay, airspy, etc, configuration does not require availability of the drivers (of course using the device does)
+	Note that "pluto-2" can be compiled in: as the other support programs, when the device is selected, the support program  will (try to) read in the functions of the device library.

 	For X64 PC's one may choose the option "CONFIG+=PC" (for selecting SSE instructions).
 If unsure, use "CONFIG+=NO_SSE".

-	For letting the software show the transmitter and the azimuth, choose  "CONFIG += tiiLib".
+	For letting the software show the transmitter and the azimuth, choose  "CONFIG += tiiLib" (see step 4).

 	Note that the file "converted_map.h" is a generated file that contains a binary version of the HTML/javascript code for the server.